Teachers & Parents

 Over the past twenty years, The Library Project has worked with hundreds of corporate partners to improve rural literacy in Asia.
 Each partnership begins with our organization listening to the corporation’s needs and crafting a CSR program that fits the company’s culture.
 This is a big reason why 80% of our revenue came from repeat corporate donors.

-No matter the size of your company, small or large, you can make a difference.
-Our corporate donors range from United Technologies (aerospace) to Urban Soup Kitchen (local restaurant chain), showcasing the diversity of our partners.
-Each of them approaches CSR in a unique manner, and we celebrate this diversity.
-There is no “right way” to give back, there is only “your way.”
-We look at your company’s size, industry, history and locations . . . then we work together to create a program that fits your budget and expectations.
+Our corporate donors range from FedEx (logistics and transportation) to Urban Soup Kitchen (local restaurant chain), showcasing the diversity of our partners.
+Each of them uniquely approaches CSR.
+We will assess your company’s size, industry, history, and locations, then work together to create a program that aligns with your budget and expectations.

 Financial Transparency

 The Library Project is a non-profit 501(c)(3) organization aiming to make every donated dollar count.
-We pride ourselves on financial efficiency, donor accountability, and operational transparency.
+We take pride in our financial efficiency, donor accountability, and operational transparency.
 Through our in-depth Annual Reports, the Library Project is an open book.
-It is important to us that all donors and volunteers truly understand how The Library Project spends their generous financial contributions and how our libraries benefit the children we impact.
+It is essential to us that all donors and volunteers fully understand how The Library Project utilizes their generous financial contributions and how our libraries benefit the children we support.
 The Library Project consistently strives for 100% transparency.

 Our Partners